iDesign - Advanced Custom Wavefront LASIK

 LASIK Powered by iDesign LASIK is Similar to Technology used in NASA Telescopes!

 The Orange County LASIK Institute has now upgraded our iLASIK and PRK technology to iDesign.
-This innovative custom and wavefront guided technology allows us to treat lower and higher aberrations (imperfections) in the human visual system.
+This innovative custom and wavefront guided technology allows us to treat lower and higher order aberrations (imperfections) in the human visual system.
 This technology has been used by NASA!
-The development of the sensor technology within the iDESIGN System was the result of an earlier discovery by Abbott scientists NASA used this technology to accurately measure and shape the mirrors in the James Webb Space Telescope to ensure it will transmit high resolution images of deep space back to earth.
-The James Webb Space Telescope launches in 2018.
+The development of the sensor technology within the iDESIGN System was the result of an earlier discovery by Abbott scientists.
+NASA used this technology to accurately measure and shape the mirrors in the James Webb Space Telescope to ensure it would transmit high resolution images of deep space back to earth.
+The James Webb Space Telescope launched in 2018.

 What is iDesign Customized LASIK?